Our team travels year-round, seeking out the most intriguing insider access experiences, and developing invaluable

 •They have also taken to rural tourism in past years, which allows visitors to experience intercultural contacts and exchanges with the local people.

-Lunch at a private location, with the collaboration of the local population.
+You will have lunch at a private location, with the collaboration of the local population.

 We will board the launch on the north end of the island, to go to Charcas where the mobile units (vehicles) will be waiting.
 For security reasons, no navigation takes place on the lake after 04:00 PM.